Katherine Heigl Pitched A ’27 Dresses’ Sequel To Her Costars & They Couldn’t Have Looked More Horrified

-Katherine Heigl, James Marsden, Malin Ackerman, and Ed Burns all gathered together for a fun, colorful spread in the latest edition of Entertainment Weekly— and the group sat down with the magazine to dish about what life is like 11-years after the iconic romantic comedy.
+Katherine Heigl, James Marsden, Malin Akerman, and Ed Burns all gathered together for a fun, colorful spread in the latest edition of Entertainment Weekly— and the group sat down with the magazine to dish about what life is like 11 years after the 27 Dresses first released.

-Posing alongside bridesmaids dresses and fun cocktails, the gang sat down for a video chat.
-Heigl took the mic and proposed that they get the gang back together for a sequel, and offered her pitch on what the plot would be like.
-She said that Tess (Ackerman) and George (Burns) would end up together and have a small brood of kids, that Jane (Heigl) would be tasked to be the party planner for each of the major milestone events involving the children.
+Posing alongside bridesmaids dresses and fun cocktails, the gang sat down for a video interview.
+Heigl took the mic and proposed that they get the gang back together for a sequel, and offered her pitch on what the plot would entail.
+She said that Tess (Akerman) and George (Burns) would end up together and have a small brood of kids, and that Jane (Heigl) would be tasked to be the party planner for each of the major milestone events involving the children.

-Yielding a paper cup and rocking a huge, taffeta covered dress in bubblegum pink, Heigl said that she’s been pitching the idea, and director Anne Fletcher would be in, there’s just a couple of snags.
-First, Fox has the rights to the movie, and based off of Heigl’s snarky, side eyed comment — they’re not giving those up anytime soon.
+Yielding a paper cup and rocking a huge, taffeta covered dress in bubblegum pink, Heigl said that she’s been pitching the idea, and director Anne Fletcher would be in — there’s just a couple of snags getting in the way.
+First, Fox holds the rights to the movie, and based off of Heigl’s snarky, side-eyed comment, they’re not giving those up anytime soon.
 And secondly, her costars didn’t look so thrilled over the idea.

 “I think [Tess and George] have, like, three kids and she’s made Jane the godmother every time, so Jane has to plan the christenings and the baby showers and the gender-reveal parties, but then all the other bridesmaids [also] make her the godmother,” Heigl said.
 “But [Jane and Kevin] can’t get pregnant,” she said, waving her arms excitedly.

-Ackerman offered Heigl a few sympathetic giggles, but Burns kept his arms crossed and his head down, barely making eye contact — and as for Marsden, he just stared at her with a blank look strapped on his face.
+Akerman offered Heigl a few sympathetic giggles, but Burns kept his arms crossed and his head down, barely making eye contact.
+As for Marsden, he just stared at her with a blank look strapped on his face.

 View this post on Instagram